byui-cse/itm300-course/README.md

-# CSE 450
+# ITM 300
-This repository holds the public course materials for ITM 310.
+This repository holds the public course materials for ITM 300.

 ## Overview
 The materials for this course may be found in the `/source` folder.
 Most content is written in [markdown](https://www.markdownguide.org/basic-syntax/) format, a popular markup language with plain text formatting.

 The course's build toolchain copies all directories and files from the `/source` folder to the `/docs` folder.
-The contents of this folder are automatically published to the [course site published on GitHub Pages](http://byui-cse.github.io/itm310-course/).
+The contents of this folder are automatically published to the [course site published on GitHub Pages](http://byui-cse.github.io/itm300-course/).

 All markdown files are transformed by the build script into HTML.
 A default template is used for this transformation (`/templates/default.html`).
 The default template loads a few CSS and JS libraries, such as: